zopefoundation/zc.relationship/src/zc/relationship/README.txt

     >>> transaction.commit()

-Now we'll create some representative objects that we can relate, and create the example relationship we described above.
-The context will only be available as an adapter to ISpecialRelationship objects.
+Now we'll create some representative objects that we can relate, and create and index our first example relationship.

+In the example, note that the context will only be available as an adapter to ISpecialRelationship objects: the index tries to adapt objects to the appropriate interface, and considers the value to be empty if it cannot adapt.

     >>> import persistent
     >>> from zope.app.container.contained import Contained